CADmium-Co/CADmium/README.md

   - [ ] Fix crash that occurs when two lines overlap but don't intersect
   - [ ] Allow some lines to be construction lines
 - [ ] Extrusion
+  - [ ] Ability to create a new extrusion and select faces for it
   - [ ] Configure an extrusion to subtract, add, or create new solids
   - [ ] Configure extrusion depth
   - [ ] Configure extrusion faces